Icinga/icinga2/doc/14-library-reference.md

 random()                        | Returns a random value between 0 and RAND_MAX (as defined in stdlib.h). log(value)                      | Writes a message to the log.
 Non-string values are converted to a JSON string. log(severity, facility, value)  | Writes a message to the log. `severity` can be one of `LogDebug`, `LogNotice`, `LogInformation`, `LogWarning`, and `LogCritical`.
-Non-string values are converted to a JSON string. exit(integer)                   | Terminates the application.
+Non-string values are converted to a JSON string. typeof(value)                   | Returns the type object for a value. exit(integer)                   | Terminates the application.

 ## <a id="math-object"></a> Math object